 Dairy Cow Facts

 Cows need multiple stomachs to break down grasses and roughage.
 The cow has 4 stomachs to digest these grasses properly.
 These stomachs include the rumen, reticulum, omasum, and abomasum.
-This unique digestive system makes cows the ultimate recycler.
-They have the ability to convert plants that humans cannot eat into nutritious foods like milk.
+This unique digestive system makes cows the ultimate recyclers.
+They can convert plants that humans cannot eat into nutritious foods like milk.

 Males are called bulls.
-Females, prior to giving birth, are called calves or heifers.
+Females, before giving birth, are called calves or heifers.
 After they give birth, female dairy animals are called cows.

 Dairy cows usually weigh over half a ton and the average weight for dairy cows varies by breed.
 The average weight for Ayrshire cattle is 990-2,000 pounds.
 The average weight for Brown Swiss cows is 1,300-1,400 pounds.
 The average weight for Guernsey cattle is around 1,000-1,500 pounds.
 The average weight for Holstein cattle is around 1,500 pounds.
 Jersey cows can range in weight from 770-1,500 pounds.
 Milking Shorthorn cows typically weigh between 1,400-1,500 pounds.
 The average Red & White dairy cattle weigh around 1,400 pounds.

-Dairy cows that are producing milk need a higher amount of water per day than other types of cows.
+Dairy cows that produce milk need a higher amount of water per day than other types of cows.
 When a dairy cow is producing milk, it can consume anywhere between 30 and 50 gallons of water each day.

 The amount of manure produced can depend on the weight, diet, and breed of dairy cow.
 However, the average amount of manure produced by a dairy cow is around 82 pounds of manure per day per 1,000 pounds each cow weighs.